clequinio5/excel-organigram-viewer/README.md

 |                          | SOU4: Sub OU 4 |                                                       |
 |                          |                | SSOU2: Sub SOU 2                                      |

-Comments displayed as tooltip can be added colon 14
+Comments displayed as tooltip can be added column 14

 ## Output